TerryTxx/CS-Diary/Java-OBJ/generalExer/selector02.md

 Analysis:
 ```
 extends and constructor:
-                a. new a sub obj, arg constructor, so base default/no-arg constructor run ,Pet has, aRabbitName assign to name in Pet;
+                a. new a sub obj, arg constructor, so base default/no-arg constructor run ,
+                   Pet has, aRabbitName assign to name in Pet;
-                b. new a sub obj, arg constructor, so base default/no-arg constructor run,OK;  then calls the super(string) in Pet's arg constructor;
+                b. new a sub obj, arg constructor, so base default/no-arg constructor run,OK;
+                   then calls the super(string) in Pet's arg constructor;
-                c. new a sub obj, arg constructor, so base default/no-arg constructor run, Pet has； then assign aRatname to name, as no this name in Rabbit, then assign to Base
+                c. new a sub obj, arg constructor, so base default/no-arg constructor run, Pet has；
+                   then assign aRatname to name, as no this name in Rabbit, then assign to Base
                 d. same as C
 ```
 [check details](#classes-and-objects-steps)